BKimMD/Opioid-Manager/README.md

 2. After selecting saved CSV file, program reads list of patient names in a csv file and determines whether to skip patient based on dates last ordered (13 months for Naloxone, 5 months for UDS) and skipping palliative care patients (for UDS)

-3. Waits for Patient Selection page on CPRS (so provider can finish CPRS tasks started before program was ran):
+3. Waits for Patient Selection page on CPRS (so provider can finish other CPRS tasks started):

 ![](media/d023f343a21771cf4e5bc82d1d865122.png)